Updated February 13, 2020

 Is Amazon Affiliate Facebook Advertising Okay?

-Affiliate marketing on Facebook using Amazon links is a great way to increase your affiliate sales.
-But, Amazon will not allow you to promote Facebook posts that have its affiliate links within them.
-In other words, you can place Amazon affiliate links within your Facebook posts, but you cannot use Facebook Ads to promote them.
+Affiliate marketing on Facebook using Amazon links is allowed.
+But, Amazon will not allow you to promote Facebook posts that have its affiliate links in them.
+In other words, you can place Amazon affiliate links within your Facebook posts, but you cannot use Facebook Ads to promote those posts.

 Instead, what many affiliate marketers do is use Facebook Ads to promote the content on their websites that use their Amazon affiliate links.
 This technique is acceptable because you aren’t promoting direct affiliate links.
 But, direct linking to a product on Amazon and using Facebook Ads to promote it can get you booted from the Amazon Associates Program.